sr-dash/SFT-1D/docs/sft-theory.md

 ```

 Together with the unsigned flux, {math}`|\Phi|`, these parameters define the
-BMR for our chosen functional form.
+BMR as following.
 For an untilted BMR centered at
 {math}`s=\phi=0`, this functional form is defined as
 ```{math}
     B(s,\phi) = F(s,\phi) = -B_0\frac{\phi}{\rho}\exp\left[-\frac{\phi^2 + 2\arcsin^2(s)}{(a\rho)^2}\right],